 Myth #3: You Don’t Need Chemicals if You Have An Ozonator.

 Fact: Ozone has a very short half-life in water (about 15 minutes) and it is not totally effective as a sanitizer.
 You will still need to use a system such as bromine, Cleanwater Blue or Nature 2.
-However, ozonators do decrease chemical usage (up to 25%) you need to achieve balanced water.
+However, ozonators do decrease the chemical usage (up to 25%) you need to achieve sanitized water.